FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/userid.md

 ****Windows****

-Transfer CFT{{< TransferCFT/componentshortname  >}} can use domain\\user accounts instead of USER, except when using PassPort AM or internal security.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} can use domain\\user accounts instead of USER, except when using PassPort AM or internal security.
 To do so, set the USERID value to the format DOMAIN\\USER.

 #### CFTCRON